-Left to Right: Tim Sullivan, Kay Watson, Brian Foster, Mark Gordon1, Garth Shanklin, Laura Ladd, Eric Nelson, Tom Chapman, Vicci Colgan, Keith Hay, and Mike Ceballos.
+Left to Right: Tim Sullivan, Kay Watson, Curt Meier, Garth Shanklin, Laura Ladd, Eric Nelson, Tom Chapman, Vicci Colgan, Keith Hay, Mike Ceballos, and Paul O'Brien.

 WRS is administered by an 11-member board, which includes the state treasurer, two public employees, two employees representing the public school system or higher education, one retired member of WRS and five qualified Wyoming electors not employed by any participating employer of WRS.
 All board members, with the exception of the state treasurer, are appointed by the governor for terms of six years.
 Board members are legally required to act in the best interest of the members of WRS.

 The Board holds quarterly public meetings, and establishes rules and regulations for administering the pension and 457 plans.
 The Board employs a director, who serves as its secretary and is responsible for managing the staff and daily operation of WRS.